chrisdedman/py-neo/README.md

 ```
 Replace `your_api_key_here` with the actual API key you obtained from NASA.

-These steps will ensure that the project can access NASA's API for retrieving NEO data.
+These steps will ensure that the project can access NASA's API to retrieve NEO data.

 ## Technologies
 The project is created with: